 LMA (London Metropolitan Archive), Collage: The London Picture Archive at https://collage.cityoflondon.gov.uk/.
 [Numbers given as references lead to the images being cited when entered in the search box there]

-Arthur Morrison, A Child of the Jago
+Arthur Morrison [1896], A Child of the Jago, edited by Peter Miles.
+Oxford: Oxford University Press, 2012.

 David Owen, The Government of Victorian London 1855–1889: The Metropolitan Board of Works, the City Vestries and the City Corporation.
 Cambridge, MA: Harvard University Press, 1982.